ytkhs8/HTML-CSS--2025-Practice/imgcomparing-slider/README.md

+## 📝 Motivation

+While learning front-end development through textbooks, I realized that simply copying the code examples did not help me internalize the concepts.
+To truly learn, I wanted to **build something on my own using HTML, CSS, and JavaScript** — while also leveraging AI code generation as a coding assistant.

+This way, I could **practice reading and understanding auto-generated code** in parallel with studying technical books, bridging theory and hands-on learning.
+As a result, I decided to develop this **Image Compare Slider**, a project that can be fully implemented with core front-end technologies.

+---

+## 🎯 Purpose

+Although image comparison sliders already exist, most of them are designed for landscapes, objects, or full-body photos.
+Surprisingly, I found that there were very few sliders that could **focus specifically on faces**, automatically align them, and then allow fair Before/After comparison.

+Therefore, I decided to develop this application as both a **learning project** and a **practical tool** that highlights facial differences more accurately.
+Another reason was that the app can be deployed on a simple static web server — making it an excellent opportunity to practice **AWS hosting without heavy backend complexity**.

+---

+## 🌍 Use Cases

+This Image Compare Slider can be applied to a wide range of comparisons, such as landscapes, objects, portraits, facial changes, and various before/after results.

+- **Landscapes:**
+  Compare the transformation of a city over time, differences in lifestyles between eras, or improvements in photo resolution.
+- **Objects:**
+  Contrast an iPhone 3G with an iPhone 17 Pro, examine the evolution of the Coca-Cola logo, or showcase a chameleon’s color change.
+- **Portraits:**
+  Show before/after weight loss progress, a child’s growth over time, or the difference between everyday appearance and cosplay.
+- **Faces:**
+  Compare facial appearance before and after weight loss, makeup, massage treatments, or cosmetic surgery.
+  Display differences between childhood and adulthood in the same person.
+- **Results / Products:**
+  Showcase a cleaned vs. messy space, compare study achievements (artwork, calligraphy, web design), or highlight stain removal on clothing.

+---

 # Image Compare Slider (Face Alignment Edition)

 A web application that allows users to compare **Before / After** images using a smooth slider.